vagrant-libvirt/vagrant-libvirt/README.md

 * `model` - The USB controller device model to emulate. (mandatory)
 * `ports` - The number of devices that can be connected to the controller.

-See the [libvirt documentation](https://libvirt.org/formatdomain.html#elementsControllers) for a list of valid models.

 ```ruby
 Vagrant.configure("2") do |config|
   config.vm.provider :libvirt do |libvirt|